 Here’s an example of a tech pack for a better understanding:

-Here are some Pattern Makers and Technical Designers that have been vetted and provided by Maker’s Row to get you started:
+Here are some pattern makers and technical designers who have been vetted and provided by Maker’s Row, to get you started:

 Additional places to hire freelancers to help produce your tech packs:

 The next step in this process is to research potential clothing manufacturers.

 Find out things like their location, capabilities, heritage, reputation, and what other brands they’ve worked with to get an idea of what they can offer you.
 It’s important at this stage to really be thorough as small things such as location can have a massive impact on communication, turnaround time, and shipping when it actually comes to working with a manufacturer.